pidugulikhil/LINUX-UTILITIES/README.md

 ## 🌀 Why LINUX-UTILITIES?

 - No Python.
 No Java.
 No Bloat.
 Just **pure Bash power** 💣
-- Looks like a GUI.
+- Looks like a CLI/GUI.
 Works like a beast. 🐅
 - 100% portable.
 Copy-paste.
 Run anywhere. 💾
-- Created for **power + aesthetic** lovers 🖤
 - Turns your boring terminal into a **magic command center** 🧙

 ---